 To demonstrate out-of-beam interference mitigation, Intelsat's Mountainside Teleport (MTN), located in Hagerstown, MD, transmitted an interferer that matched the friendly carrier.
-The locations of the MTN Teleport and the IS-29e Beam K01 (nominal beam edge) are shown in Figure 3.
+The locations of the MTN Teleport and the spot beam (nominal beam edge) are shown in Figure 3.

 The MTN interferer matched the friendly carrier in size (symbol rate), modulation, and transmitted power level (EIRP).
-Since MTN is outside, but still close to, K01 coverage area, its transmitted signal was received by the satellite at a much lower level than the friendly carrier.
+Since MTN is outside, but still close to, the coverage area, its transmitted signal was received by the satellite at a much lower level than the friendly carrier.
 Figure 4 shows the uplink and downlink spectrums of the interfering carrier (the friendly carrier has been turned off).
 Due to the out-of-beam location of the interferer's transmission, its received power spectral density level at the satellite is approximately 12 dB below that of the friendly carrier.

 With both the friendly and interferer carriers transmitting, the uplink and downlink spectrums were as shown in Figure 5.
-Even with the transmission of an equal power interference signal, out-of-beam rejection by IS-29e K01 was sufficient to enable excellent video reception at the hub.
+Even with the transmission of an equal power interference signal, out-of-beam rejection was sufficient to enable excellent video reception at the hub.
 Received video quality was the same as with no interferer present.

-The out-of-beam interference protection provided by IS-29e is passive and always present; i.e. this protection does not require any action by the end user nor by Intelsat, the satellite operator.
-This interference protection is inherent in the design of IS-29e and in all of the Intelsat Epic^{NG} satellites
+The out-of-beam interference protection provided by the Intelsat Epic satellite is passive and always present; i.e. this protection does not require any action by the end user nor by Intelsat, the satellite operator.
+This interference protection is inherent in the design in all of the Intelsat Epic satellites.